-Cartoonist Manjul sacked from Network 18 after Centre seeks action against his Twitter handle
+Cartoonist Manjul dropped by Network18 after Centre seeks action against his Twitter handle

 Meanwhile, lawyer Prashant Bhushan got a notice from the social media company, at the request of the government, for sharing a cartoon.

-Popular political cartoonist Manjul’s contract with Network 18 has been terminated, people familiar with the situation told Scroll.in.
+Popular political cartoonist Manjul’s contract with Network18 has been terminated, people familiar with the situation told Scroll.in.
 This came days after Twitter sent the cartoonist a notice informing him that it has received a legal request from Indian authorities to take action against his social media profile.

-He had been working with Network 18, a media company owned by Reliance Industries, on a contract basis for the last six years, reported The Wire.
+He had been working with Network18, a media company owned by Reliance Industries, on a contract basis for the last six years, reported The Wire.

 On June 4, Manjul had shared the email he received from Twitter.
 The government had sought action against Manjul’s profile instead of a specific tweet, claiming it “violates the law(s) of India”.